samuelparente/Print-orders-automation-uipath/README.md

 # Print-orders-automation-uipath
- RPA automation ffor printing pdf orders
+ RPA automation for printing pdf orders.
+ Employees had to print manually more than 100 pdf orders every day one by one.
+ RPA developed with uipath studio.